 So far cities or counties in Arkansas, Texas, Mississippi, Nebraska, Utah, Florida and Illinois have designated themselves to be pro-life.
-Texas has about 29 of these cities and Mississippi has nine "safe cities for the preborn."
+Texas has a number of these cities and Mississippi has numerous "safe cities for the preborn."
 In August of 2019, Springdale became the first city in Arkansas to declare itself pro-life.
+In July of 2021, Washington County became the first county in Arkansas to declare itself pro-life.